Deer Seasons – Archery and Crossbow

 Q. Can a hunter substitute a crossbow for a bow during the deer archery season?

-Technically no; however, the archery and crossbow seasons run concurrently and license requirements are the same for both seasons.
+Technically NO; however, the archery and crossbow seasons run concurrently and license requirements are the same for both seasons.
 Deer of either sex may be hunted statewide with a bow or crossbow during the archery and crossbow seasons, except that crossbows are not permitted in Logan, McDowell, Mingo and Wyoming counties, except by the holders of Class Y/YY permits.

 Q. Can I use a bow or crossbow to hunt on the Bright McCausland Homestead Wildlife Management Area?